top of page

 SUR

 Sur is a city, not a natural wonder.
-But it's worth the detour if you're in this part of Oman hanging out in the wadis or enroute to the desert.
+But it’s worth the detour if you’re passing through this part of Oman.
 The coastal city is home to bright white buildings, boat yards, forts, towers and a lighthouse, all perched over the Gulf of Oman.
-Picturesque stop if you're in the area.

 WADI AL ARBEIEEN